Outdoor marijuana growing, especially with plants in remote areas and wilderness, creates extra work for growers who want to tend their crops.

 The main thing to remember is if you’re going to all the trouble of growing at a remote site, it’s worth it to improve or replace the soil so your plants have all the oxygen, nutrition, and water they need.

-Water Your Outdoor Marijuana Plants With Root, Growth, and Bloom Boosters
+Water Outdoor Marijuana Plants With Root, Growth, & Bloom Boosters

-Follow the dosing instructions for each product, but cut the dose by 30-60% of the recommended full-strength dose, if you’re growing in rich soil.
-After you’ve placed your plants into the soil mix, water them in with this mixture.
+Follow the dosing instructions for each product, but cut the dose by 30-65% of the recommended full-strength dose if you’re growing in rich soil.

 It’s great if you can safely get back to your outdoor marijuana crop on a regular basis, so you can change your watering mixture as the season progresses.

-The most obvious change comes when your marijuana plants start pre-flowering and early flowering.
+The most obvious fertilizer change comes when your marijuana plants start pre-flowering and early flowering.

 The traditional approach for that transition into bloom phase in indoor marijuana grow rooms and in outdoor marijuana growing is to change base nutrients from grow to bloom, and load up on P and K.